nixuebinCode/C-Plus-Plus-Profession/C++/01_effective C++/effective C++.md

 ***

-# 2. Constructors, Destructors, and sAssignment Operators
+# 2. Constructors, Destructors, and Assignment Operators
 ## Item 5: Know what functions C++ silently writes and calls

 If you don't declare them yourself, compilers will declare their own versions of a copy constructor, a copy assignment operator, and a destructor.